SeanGavan/382-Lab-5/README.md

 ### Software flow chart / algorithms
 The lab code flows in such a way as to first poll for an IR packet to be received.
 Once this is done, an interrupt occurs that says that the value of a pin has been changed.
 The interrupt then uses the timer to determine whether the edge is that of a falling edge or a rising edge, and whether the data is a logic 1 or 0.
 The value is then stored and compared to that of the predetermined code for the "1" or "2" button on remote control #2.
 If a match is found, the respective LED (1 or 2) will toggle.

 ### Hardware schematic
 ![alt text](https://raw.githubusercontent.com/SeanGavan/382-Lab-5/master/Images/Schematic.PNG "IR Sensor Schematic")

 ### Well-formatted code
 Code for this lab may be found in the Code folder.

 ### Debugging
+A major flaw in the code to begin was that the timer and interrupt would not run in a way that would write to the array.
+After including the features provided on the lab page, this problem ceased to occur.
+Aftwerwards, the only problem was that of getting the LEDs to toggle on and off.
+This was soon remedied, and required functionality had been met.

 ### Testing methodology / results
+The coding began by first decrypting the packets sent by the remote control.
+This meant finding out what each button's unique signal was in binary and then hex.
+The timer then needed to be modified so that it could measure the pulses of logic zeroes and ones.
+Once this had been accomplished, a test had to be done to see whether the array was containing new data.
+Once this was found to be true, and then once the code matched that predetermined value, the LEDs had to be tested to see if they would toggle.

 ### Observations and Conclusions
+It can be seen that timers can be used for variables that change over time.
+Since the timer can be modified, it can serve even more purposes than those used in this lab.

 ### Documentation
 Documentation for this lab includes C2C Terragnoli for providing clues as to where code should be put within the start5.c file.